Opalablue/Adventure-Text-Project/README.md

  Days without connection: 1 month and couting.

  You are not allowed to repost or use any content from this repository for commercial purposes.
 But you are free to study, learn, use on your non-commercial projects (with credits) and suggest alterations.

+# OBJECTIVES

+Kill my boredom and understand how I can improve my game performance by coding the graphics.

 # UPDATE LIST